nikat/mtproto2json/README.md

 ...
  ```

- 11. Examine *scheme.tl* to learn functions, parameters and types for requests and responses.
+ 13. Read **scheme.tl** to learn functions, parameters and types for requests and responses.
+More on TL language here: https://core.telegram.org/mtproto/TL

 # Detailed description #